praneybehl/claude-code-review-mcp/README.md

 }
 ```

-The server uses the MCP SDK's built-in JSON handling to ensure compatibility with Claude Desktop and other MCP clients.
+The server uses a combination of MCP SDK features and a custom JSON-safe proxy specifically for Claude Desktop.
+This ensures compatibility with all MCP clients, including Claude Desktop which requires special handling of certain JSON patterns.

 ### Cursor and Windsurf